Now and forever! Amen!

 "Listen, you fool!
 You have a choice.
-Either you will very quickly learn to cross yourself and speak correctly Polish or you can go back to that ghetto".
-Marysia fell to her knees begging father Grom.
-That I'm a good lad and a very capable one.
-That I would not only learn the Polish language, but also the entire Bible by heart.
+Either you will very quickly learn to cross yourself and speak correctly Polish, or you can go back to that ghetto".
+Marysia fell to her knees and begged father Grom.
+That I'm a good lad and a very gifted one.
+That I would not only learn the Polish language but also learn the entire Bible by heart.
 I was just shaking with fear and nodding.

-Yes, sir.
-I'll remember that day to the end of my life.
+Yes, Sir.
+I will remember that day to the end of my life.

 I was accepted.
-They cut all my curls off, and I felt very naked.
+All my curls were cut off, and I felt very naked.

-Father Grom told me that no Jew had an easy life with him and this will never change.
+Father Grom told me that no Jew had an easy life with him, and he would never change his attitude.

 It started from day one.
-First name, last name, father's name, mother's name, godmother's name, the name of the priest, and the parish where I lived.
-He told me to write it on the cupboard and cross myself every time I was finished with the line.
-Every time Father Grom checked if there was any mistake in writing, in spelling, or in crossing.
-If there was any misspelling or wrong hand movement, he used the rod!
+First name, last name, father's name, mother's name, godmother's name, name of the priest, and the parish where I lived.
+He told me to write it on the cupboard and cross myself every time after I was ready with the line.
+Every time Father Grom checked if there was any mistake in writing, spelling, or crossing.
+If there was any misspelling or wrong hand movement, he used the birch rod!

 And it continued for six hours in a row!

 In the evening, I went exhausted to the bunk and fell asleep like a stone.
-That's how I thought at least.
+That's how I at last thought.
 Because just after midnight Father Grom woke me up and started again: "What's your name?!
 Which Isaac, your dumb!
-"And spank with the rod!
+"And spank with the birch rod!
 "Cross yourself!
 Not with the left hand!
 "And the rod again!

 It didn't dawn yet when he came the second time and tormented me again!
 And it continued the whole first year.

-Meanwhile, there were the religion lessons, and learning the whole prayer book by heart.
-And the rods.
-And the rods.
-And the rods.
-The rods for prayer mistake.
-The rods for the errors in writing.
-The rods for pronunciation errors.
-The rods for mistakes in crossing oneself.
+Meanwhile, there were religion lessons and learning the whole prayer book by heart.
+And the birch rods.
+And the birch rods.
+And the birch rods.
+The birch rods for prayer mistake.
+The birch rods for the errors in writing.
+The birch rods for pronunciation errors.
+The birch rods for mistakes in crossing oneself.

 How I hated this man!
 How I tried to do everything properly!
-I used every single free moment for nothing else than repetition, repetition, and repetition.
+I used every free moment for repetition, repetition, and repetition.
 Name, surname, father, mother.
-In the name of the Father and the Son and the Holy Ghost, Amen!
+In the name of the Father, and the Son, and the Holy Spirit.
+Amen!
 Our Father, Who art in Heaven.
 Hail Mary, Full of Grace.
 Peter Piper picked a peck of pickled peppers.
 A peck of pickled peppers Peter Piper picked!
 Over and over again.

 After that, it was relatively peaceful.

-After a year, Father Grom stopped waking me up at night but continued to persecute me.
-Whenever there was any duty to do, he always chose me.
+After a year, Father Grom stopped waking me up at night but continued persecuting me.
+No matter what kind of work was to do, he always chose me.
 In religion classes, he rode roughshod on Jews as much as he could.
 There was no evil the Jews were not guilty of.
 But he never pointed at me.
 This I have to admit.